 Our separation lawyers (divorce lawyers) know that family separation is difficult.
 And it becomes more complex if there are children and substantial amount of assets are involved.

-It’s the main main family law question we receive:
+The main family law question we receive:

 I’ve separated from my partner… what now?

-At the outset, family law can be quite complex and the experiences that different couples go through are unique.
+Family law can be quite complex and the experiences that different couples go through are unique.

-Whilst it is important to surround yourself with the support of friends and family at this time, the specialised knowledge and experience of our family law team can save you the headache of an untimely or poorly informed decision.
+Whilst it is important to surround yourself with the support of friends and family at this time, the specialized knowledge and experience of our family law team can save you the headache of an untimely or poorly informed decision.